 Geese – These birds also eat grass and act as a great alarm for any intruders due to making a lot of noise when they are disturbed, the best thing about them is that they do not touch any of our vegetables and are great poultry to keep in food forests.
 Their droppings which are made up from grass do not smell so much and they dont turn a nice grass area into mud.

 Sheep – Another wonderful animal that can cause a lot less damage than goats and produces milk, cheese, lambs, wool for clothing or insulation and manure.
+We actually have 60-100 sheep roam around our land to help keep grass down and provide us with manure.

 Pigs – Pigs eat anything from weeds and acorns to scrap food and turn it all into wonderful manure.
 Pigs can also be used to dig out deep roots of weeds by placing acorns and other nuts into the ground which they want to devour.
 They dig them up and make the ground ready to plant.
 We really want to avoid using machines to do the work when animals can do them naturally for us.